rdwelter/blackjack-strategy-trainer/README.md

 # blackjack-strategy-trainer

-Version 0.1
+Version 0.1.1

 A web app to stop me from losing all my money

 Current features:
-- New hand, stand, hit, double down buttons all functional
+- New hand, stand, hit, double down, split buttons all functional
 - Properly deals hands of blackjack out of a 2-deck, continuously shuffled shoe

 Next features:
-- Split button
 - Win/loss indicator
 - Betting